As many of you know from my site and research, I always aim to be open and give as much information as I can to others with eczema.

 That’s why I want to share what happened to me with you!

-The toughest part is really JUST the TSW symptoms.
-However, just by knowing what to expect and following the above strategies you can make the process go a lot smoother, easier, and faster!
+Just by knowing what to expect and following the above strategies you can make the process go a lot smoother, easier, and faster!

 Most of all, you’re going to get the skin you want, and be happy and proud of yourself for doing it.